- Satisfactory Academic Progress

-A small number of ASISU scholarships, which are derived from student fee payments, are available to graduate students.
+Limited numbers of ASISU scholarships, which are derived from student fee payments, are available to graduate students.
 These are awarded on a competitive basis.
 Application materials can be obtained from the offices of Deans of academic colleges, the Office of Research and the Graduate School near the middle of each semester.
 The Graduate Student Scholarship Committee recommends awardees to the Scholarship Office and the ASISU Senate.
-Graduate student applications for consideration of ASISU scholarships must be returned to the Graduate School to be considered for a graduate student ASISU Scholarship.
+Graduate student applications for consideration of ASISU scholarships must be returned to the Graduate School to be considered for a graduate student ASISU scholarship.

-A student with a graduate assistantship or fellowship may be employed for compensation in addition to the awarded stipend.
-This employment may only occur with permission of the Dean of the Graduate School and usually must be limited to 6 hours per week.
+A student with a graduate assistantship or fellowship may seek additional on-campus employment.
+Such employment is traditionally limited to 6 hours a week and requires permission of the Dean of the Graduate School.
 Requests for permission for such employment must be sent in writing by the department chair or graduate program director to the Dean of the Graduate School.

-Work Study: Work Study positions are part of a financial aid package and are administered through the Office of Financial Aid.
-A complete list of work study positions is available on their website (http://www.isu.edu/finaid/cws.shtml).
+Work Study positions are part of a financial aid package and are administered through the Office of Financial Aid.
+A complete list of work study positions is available on their website https://www.isu.edu/financialaid/.

 Graduate students may request aid for travel expenses to present papers on thesis or dissertation research at regional or national meetings.
 Such requests should be presented only after a paper has been accepted by the official sponsoring organization of the discipline.
 Funds for such purposes are very limited, and only modest requests are likely to be funded.
 Funds for such purposes should be requested sequentially from the following contact points: